Pylons/pyramid/docs/narr/sessions.rst

 with a web application.

-This chapter describes how to configure sessions, what session implementations :app:`Pyramid` provides out of the box, and two session-specific features: flash messages, and cross-site request forgery attack prevention.
+This chapter describes how to configure sessions, what session implementations :app:`Pyramid` provides out of the box, how to store and retrieve data from sessions, and two session-specific features: flash messages, and cross-site request forgery attack prevention.

 .. _using_the_default_session_factory: